 According to Jay Abraham (mentor of Daymond John and a godfather of modern sales and marketing techniques), a “customer” is someone who buys something from you.

-But a “client” is someone who is under your guidance, advice, and even protection.
+” is someone who is under your guidance, advice, and even protection

 When talking to a prospect, those two power words will paint different mental pictures.